Pentax K-70 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-70 and the A7R III are recent models that are part of the current product line-up.
-The K-70 replaced the earlier Pentax K-50, while the A7R III followed on from the Sony A7R II.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Pentax K-70 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.